 Article 6.
 International cooperation.

-1. Parties shall cooperate under this Agreement for the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, including through strengthening and enhancing cooperation with and promoting cooperation among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies [and members thereof] in the achievement of the objective of this Agreement.
+1. Parties shall cooperate under this Agreement for the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, including through strengthening and enhancing cooperation with and promoting cooperation among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies in the achievement of the objective of this Agreement.

-2. A Party that is also a party to a relevant legal instrument, framework, or global, regional or sectoral body, shall endeavour to promote the objective of this Agreement when participating in decision-making under that other instrument, framework or body.
+2. A Party that is also a party to a relevant legal instrument, framework, or global, regional or sectoral body, shall promote the objective of this Agreement when participating in decision-making under that other instrument, framework or body.

-3. Parties shall promote international cooperation in marine scientific research and in the development and transfer of marine technology consistent with the Convention in support of the objective of this Agreement.
+3. Parties shall cooperate in marine scientific research and in the development and transfer of marine technology consistent with the Convention in support of the objective of this Agreement.

 Rationale for the proposal, if any.